Worldwide travel insurance

 Travel insurance exclusions: What could possibly be excluded?

 Activities.
-Some insurers have single trip policies that may not cover winter sports such as skiing, or water sports.
+Some insurance providers have single trip policies that may not cover winter sports such as skiing, or water sports.
 Whatever the exclusions, you need to be aware in case you have an accident while participating in one of these activities.

 Pre-existing medical conditions.
 You need to know that not every worldwide travel insurance policy will cover you for your pre-existing medical condition.
 But some will, so it's always good to be transparent with your personal circumstance and needs.